This is my story

 Starting a corporate career...

-After 11 years in the restaurant business, I felt there where little left for me to prove there.
-The next step was to leave my restaurant career and move over to retail.
+After 11 years in the restaurant industry, I felt I had little left to prove.
+It was time to move on—to retail.

-By now, I was equipped with extensive operational experience, good leadership skills, and ability, combined with a strong ambition to "systematically make profits", I concluded there is more to both prove and improve, within retail.
+By then, I had solid operational experience, strong leadership skills, and a deep ambition to “systematically make profits”.
+I was convinced there was more to learn, and more to improve, in the world of retail.

 Improving the Check-Out operations

-I started at IKEA in 1999 as a Deputy Check-Out Manager at IKEA Barkarby store.
+I joined IKEA Barkarby in 1999 as Deputy Check-Out Manager.

 Mobirise